hed-ucas/AlphaDecay/README.md

 conda install -r requirements
 ```

-### Prepare Dataset
+### Usage

-We utilized the publicly available C4 dataset and ImageNet-1K dataset, both of which can be accessed and downloaded from their respective official websites.
+We utilized the publicly available C4 dataset and ImageNet-1K dataset, both of which can be accessed and downloaded from their respective official websites

 #### Pretraining LLama-130M on C4
 ```bash